 Landlords must also make sure the alarms are in working order at the start of each new tenancy.

-Where properties are found to missing detectors the Council must serve a remedial notice on the landlord requiring them to be provided.
+Where Council Officers have reasonable grounds to think that a landlord has breached their legal duty, they must serve a remedial notice on the landlord requiring them to be provided.

 The law requires that the Council publish a statement of reasons that will be followed when deciding the amount of a penalty charge.
 This statement can be found in the Smoke and Carbon Monoxide Alarm Regulations - Statement of Principles.